-1 Power LED A solid light indicates connection on the Internet port and the router can connect to the Internet.
-If the • LED is orange, the connection is good but the router cannot connect to the Internet.
+1 Power LED A solid green light indicates a proper connection to the power supply.
+The light will blink green during the WPS process.
+The light will blink orange during boot up.
 2 Internet LED A solid light indicates connection on the Internet port.
-If the LED is orange, the connection is good but the 2 router cannot connect to the Internet.
-3 WPS Button Press to start the WPS process.
-The Power LED will start to blink.
+If the LED is orange, the connection is good but the router cannot connect to the Internet.